+SHALL establish an MBMS Radio Bearer (MRB) for the Multicast PoC Channel from information obtained from the respective MCCH based on the MBMS bearer configuration procedures in [3GPP TS 36.331];

+SHALL participate in the MBMS Counting Procedure (if in RRC_CONNECTED state) for MBMS services of interest as specified in [3GPP TS 36.331];

+SHALL initiate reception of the Media over the Multicast PoC Channel as specified in [3GPP TS 36.331] with the clarifications in subclause 7.1.3 "Connecting to a Multicast PoC Channel"

 Detecting a Multicast PoC Channel

+The detection of a Multicast PoC Channel is done differently depending upon the access network as described in the following subclauses.

+7.1.2.1 Detecting a Multicast PoC Channel (UTRAN)

-The PoC Client SHALL detect a Multicast PoC Channel by checking that the value of IE "MBMS Service ID" coded as octets 3 to 5 of the IE "Temporary Mobile Group Identity" in the [RRC] MBMS MODIFIED SERVICES INFORMATION or [RRC] MBMS UNMODIFIED SERVICES INFORMATION is equivalent to the TMGI in the SIP INFO message received in subclause 6.1.2 "Multicast PoC Channel announcements".
+The PoC Client SHALL detect a Multicast PoC Channel by checking that the value of IE "MBMS Service ID" coded as octets 3 to 5 of the IE "Temporary Mobile Group Identity" in the [RRC] MBMS MODIFIED SERVICES INFORMATION or [RRC] MBMS UNMODIFIED SERVICES INFORMATION is equivalent to the “MBMS Service ID” portion of the TMGI [see 3GPP TS 26.346] in the SIP INFO request received in subclause 6.1.2 "Multicast PoC Channel announcements".
+Additionally, the considerations regarding the “PLMN identity” part of the MBMS service identity contained in [3GPP TS 25.331] SHALL be applied.

-NOTE 1: The TGMI is received in the MIME SDP body of the SIP INFO request announcing the Multicast PoC Channel.
+NOTE 1: The TMGI is received in the MIME SDP body of the SIP INFO request announcing the Multicast PoC Channel.